GenericMappingTools/gmt/doc/rst/source/debug.rst

 Debug PyGMT in Xcode on macOS
 ------------------------------

 **Note**: Tested with Xcode 12.0.
-Install PyGMT following the official instructions (if you already have the dev version then you may just need to cd into your pygmt dir and call git pull):
+Install PyGMT following the official instructions at https://www.pygmt.org/dev/install.
+If you already have the dev version then you may just need to `cd` into your pygmt dir and call git pull:

 #.
 Add conda-forge channel::